Meta & UNICEF USA’s Partnership: Strengthening Health and Safety for Children and Communities

 Meta’s support has enabled UNICEF to reach over 500 million people with credible health information.
 In some countries, Meta's research and insights show that UNICEF campaigns can positively influence audience knowledge, attitudes and behaviors toward COVID-19 prevention and response.

 Responding to Zika

 In response to the 2016 Zika outbreak in Brazil — where over 90 percent of the population use Facebook each month — Meta analyzed public conversation around Zika and worked with UNICEF Brazil to develop and launch prevention awareness ads.
 The campaign reached over 4 million people, and in a post-campaign survey, 82 percent of those who saw the ads reportedly took action to protect themselves against Zika.

-In June 2017, Meta began working with UNICEF on disaster mapping — generating close to real-time anonymized insights on people’s location, migration patterns and the level of danger they are in during a flood, fire or earthquake.
+Meta has been working with UNICEF on disaster mapping since 2017 — generating close to real-time anonymized insights on people’s location, migration patterns and the level of danger they are in during a flood, fire or earthquake.
 Meta and UNICEF continue to leverage data in emergencies to reach the most people quickly with lifesaving aid.

 Fundraising and capacity building

 In the wake of an emergency, Meta activates fundraising tools for UNICEF and builds the capacity of specific markets to better deploy Facebook’s Charitable Giving Tools, distributing critical information to more people, faster.

 Meta helped UNICEF optimize the platform’s tools to raise over $1 million for the Yemen crisis in just nine days in 2018, for example.
 And Following the 2021 earthquake in Haiti, Meta launched its Megaphone fundraising tool on Facebook in select markets to raise money for earthquake relief efforts — generating $301,000 in public donations and a $500,000 corporate grant.